larahabashy/DSCI522_group_12/doc/report.md

 </div>

-Another pattern we found is that there exists a correlation between education level are default payment.
-Will analyzing this feature further in our machine learning model.
+Another pattern we found is that there exists a correlation between education level and default payment.
+We will analyze this feature further in our machine learning model.

 <div class="figure">